About me

 2.2 Chemical Properties of Dense Cores

-I analyzed the chemical inventory of dense cores, to understand the molecular richness of the prestellar cores in the LMC.
+I analyzed the chemical inventory of dense cores, to understand the molecular richness of the prestellar cores in the LMC (Hamedani Golshan et al. 2024).

 2.3 Morphology, Feedback, and Evolution